PhasicJ/PhasicJ/architecture/decisions/style/prototypes.md

 - Code within a prototype does not need to follow style guidelines as stringently as main PhasicJ code.

+## Exceptions

+- Generally, prototype workspaces shouldn't use anything in the root PhasicJ workspace, but there is currently one exception.
+Prototype Bazel workspaces are able to load and use skylark code in [`/bazel:external_repositories.bzl`][6].

 ---

 [1]: /architecture/prototypes/